anudeepb97/KPMG-Virtual-Internship/README.md

 # KPMG-Virtual-Internship

-## This repository is a development of Data Analytics Consulting Virtual Intership by KPMG (through Forage)
+## This repository is a development of Data Analytics Consulting Virtual Internship by KPMG (through Forage)

 #### Main focused on
 - Data Quality Assessment